w8r/panes/DESIGN.md

     * more flexible than flexbox
   * flexbox
     * flexible, do not need to compute layout by hand
-  * float: left
+  * __float: left__
     * hackish
   * what about rigth-first flow (float: right or reversed flexbox)

 ## PinnedPanesStack

 Holds always visible(fixed) panes like "next" pane.
+Arbitrary shown over the viewport or squeezes it from the side.